 If you want to break from shopping and sightseeing, grab yourself a fritoìn, a classic Venetian street food, which is a paper cone filled with fried seafood and vegetables.
 Frito Inn, near to Ponte delle Guglie, is one of the vendors that you can buy it.

-The Strada Nova passes close to the Galleria Giorgio Franchetti Alla Ca’ d’Oro Palace.
-This beautiful 15th-century waterside palace is home to exhibitions of renaissance furnishings and artworks by renowned Venetian painters.
 Visitors are free to wander the palace by themselves.
 Alternatively, take a guided tour and enjoy the opportunity to learn more about the history of the palace and the relics housed within.

-Best places to stay in Cannaregio:
+Best places to stay in Cannaregio for first-time visitors:

-Historically, Castello was Venice’s maritime hub.
-Much of the old industrial and shipping infrastructures have been preserved and now serve as tourist attractions.
 The Naval History Museum, known as Museo Storico Navale in Italian, houses fascinating exhibitions on Castello’s heritage as a base for the Venetian navy.

 The Arsenale di Venezia is a shipyard that dates back to the byzantine period of the early 12th century.
 The collection of structures surrounding it are now used as venues for various events.
 The Arsenal is also the center point for the Venetian Biennale.